Volunteer with Elephants

 - Travel insurance (compulsory)

-- Personal expenses such as souvenirs, drinks, snacks, activities in Swakopmund
+- Personal expenses such as curios, drinks, snacks, and activities in Swakopmund

 - Additional excursions